Chinmay3775/JAVA/JAVA programming/readme.md

 - **Enum.java** - Shows how to use enums for defining a fixed set of constants.
 - **Final.java** - Demonstrates the use of the `final` keyword to create constants, prevent inheritance, and prevent method overriding.
 - **format_presentation.java** - Provides examples of how to format output in Java using `String.format` and other methods.

+## More Enums
+- **More_Enum.java** - This file demonstrates advanced usage of enums, showcasing how they can be utilized for more complex scenarios, including methods within enums and their integration with other Java features.

 ---